cesbit/qpack/README.md

 allows code to write directly to a qpack buffer without to need in front the size of a map or array.

+>Warning:
+>--------
+>This is still a BETA version which means the qpack format
+>might change in the future.

 Pack
 ====